Lake O’Hara Reservations 2026: How to Book Camping, Huts & the Shuttle Bus

 Lottery and Reservations - Key Dates

-Campground Reservations: Campsites at O’Hara Campground are also available through the Parks Canada reservation system, reservations open in late January and sell out within minutes.
-For 2025 reservations will open on January 27th.
+• Campground Reservations: Campsites at O’Hara Campground are also available through the Parks Canada reservation system, reservations open in late January and sell out within minutes.
+For 2026 reservations will open on January 22nd at 8:00 am MT.

 Opabin Lake, Lake O’Hara